Willem Linnig the Elder: Life

 Willem Linnig was born in Antwerp as the son of Pieter-Josef Linnig (born in Aschbach, Rhineland-Palatinate in Germany) and Catharina Josephina Leys.
 His father was a cabinetmaker.
 He had two brothers (Jan Theodoor) Jozef Linnig and Egide Linnig who both became artists.

 Linnig studied at the Antwerp Academy of Fine Arts, where the prominent history and genre painter Jan August Hendrik Leys was one of his teachers.
-One of his class mates was Victor Lagye.
+One of his classmates was Victor Lagye.

 In 1844, Willem Linnig and his brother Egide spent some time in The Hague.
 In the Mauritshuis museum in The Hague, they studied the works of old and contemporary masters.
 In 1847 the two brothers sailed to Norway.
 Willem later moved to Weimar where he established in 1877 a local association of etchers (Gesellschaft für Radierkunst).

 He taught at the Weimar Saxon Grand Ducal Art School in Weimar from 1876 to 1882 and also served as its director.
 Willem's son, also named Willem, who had been trained by his father, joined him on Weimar and also taught at the local Art School.